Toxoplasma Gondii (Amniotic Fluid)

 How is this test done?

 This test requires taking a sample of the amniotic fluid that surrounds the fetus by doing an amniocentesis.
 Using ultrasound as a guide, your health care provider will put a long needle into your abdomen and into the uterus.
+He or she will withdraw amniotic fluid to be tested.

 Does this test pose any risks?